FlexSDKUser/FlexApp-Andriod/README.md

-# FlexSampleMobIos
+# FlexApp-Andriod
-Flex Sample Mob App for iOS
+FlexApp for Andriod